 - Community service

 A domestic violence charge could also negatively affect your everyday way of life in other ways.
 Other implications include:

 Your right to own a weapon.
 Current law requires a convicted defendant to surrender their weapons for up to 10 years.
-However, Governor Jerry Brown recently signed a law that will keep certain defendants from ever possessing a firearm.
-Going into effect on January 1, 2019, certain domestic violence misdemeanors could result in losing your right to own or possess a weapon forever.
+However, Governor Jerry Brown signed a law in 2019 that will keep certain defendants from ever possessing a firearm.
+According to the law, certain domestic violence misdemeanors could result in losing your right to own or possess a weapon forever.

 Loss of child custody rights.
 California considers domestic violence charges when granting child custody.
 In most cases, a defendant convicted of domestic violence will lose sole or joint custody rights and receive visitation rights only.
 However, because the court takes into account the best interest of the child, if custody to the other party is a worse option, the court may allow the defendant to keep custody rights.